Lost in Space

-Lost in Space is an American science fiction television series, created and produced by Irwin Allen, which originally aired between 1965 and 1968 on CBS.
-The series was inspired by the 1812 novel The Swiss Family Robinson.
+Lost in Space is an American science fiction television series created and produced by Irwin Allen, which originally aired between September 15, 1965, and March 6, 1968, on CBS.
+Lightly dramatic, sometimes comedic in tone, the series was inspired by the 1812 Johann David Wyss novel The Swiss Family Robinson.
 The series follows the adventures of the Robinsons, a pioneering family of space colonists who struggle to survive in the depths of space.
-The show ran for 83 episodes over three seasons.
-The first season comprised 29 episodes that ran 1 hour apiece, filmed in black and white.
-In seasons 2 and 3 the episodes were 55 minutes long and shot in color.
+The show ran for 84 episodes over three seasons.
+The first season comprised 29 one-hour episodes, filmed in black and white.
+The 29th episode, however, had a few minutes of color at the end.
+Seasons 2 and 3 were shot entirely in color.

 Series synopsis

 Overview

-On October 16, 1997, the United States is gearing up to colonize space.
-The Jupiter 2, a futuristic saucer-shaped spacecraft, stands on its launch pad undergoing final preparations.
-Its mission is to take a single family on a five-and-a-half year journey to an Earth-like planet orbiting the star Alpha Centauri.
+On October 16, 1997, amidst overpopulation on Earth, the United States is gearing up to colonize space.
+The Jupiter 2, a futuristic saucer-shaped spacecraft, stands on its launchpad undergoing final preparations.
+Its mission is to take a single family on a five-and-a-half-year journey to an Earth-like planet orbiting the star Alpha Centauri.

-The Robinson family consists of Professor John Robinson (Guy Williams), his wife Maureen (June Lockhart), and their three children: Judy (Marta Kristen); Penny (Angela Cartwright); and Will (Bill Mumy).
+The show's ensemble cast focused on the Robinson family, which also consists of a married couple, John (Guy Williams) and Maureen (June Lockhart), and their three children: Judy (Marta Kristen); Penny (Angela Cartwright); and Will (Bill Mumy).
+John is a professor.
 The family is accompanied by U.S. Space Corps Major Donald West (Mark Goddard).
 The Robinsons and Major West are to be cryogenically frozen for the voyage, and they are set to be unfrozen when the spacecraft approaches its destination.

-Dr. Zachary Smith (Jonathan Harris), Alpha Control's doctor, is revealed to be a saboteur working on behalf of an unnamed nation, with which he communicated under the code name Aeolis-14-Umbra.
+Dr. Zachary Smith (Jonathan Harris), a physician working for Alpha Control, which is conducting the launch, is revealed to be a saboteur working on behalf of an unnamed nation or organization, with which he communicated under the code name Aeolis-14-Umbra.
 After disposing of a guard who catches him aboard the spacecraft, Smith reprograms the Jupiter 2's B-9 environmental control robot (Bob May, voiced by Dick Tufeld) to destroy critical systems on the spaceship eight hours after launch.
-Smith becomes trapped aboard at launch, however, and his extra weight throws the Jupiter 2 off course, causing it to encounter asteroids.
+To his horror, however, Smith becomes trapped aboard, and after launch his extra weight throws the Jupiter 2 off course, causing it to encounter asteroids.
 This, plus the robot's rampage, causes the ship to prematurely engage its hyperdrive, and the expedition becomes hopelessly lost in the infinite depths of outer space.
-Smith's selfish actions and laziness frequently endanger the expedition, but his role assumes less sinister overtones in later parts of the series.